Skip to content

 You will see the same request JSON as the response received by your HTTP Client.

-You have now explored how the Micro Integrator can be used to implement store and forward messaging using a Message Store, Message Processors, and the Store Mediator.
+You have now explored how WSO2 Micro Integrator can implement store-and-forward messaging using a RabbitMQ Message Store, a Message Processor, and the Store mediator.